How Long Do Dachshunds Stay in Heat? The Interesting Answer!

 Final Thoughts

 On average, a female Dachshund’s heat cycle will last between three and four weeks.
-You can expect your small breed pup to cycle more regularly than large breeds, up to four heat cycles per year.
-If you’re planning on breeding your Dachshund, most vets recommend waiting until your dog’s second heat cycle before trying for a pregnancy.
-This will give your pup the time it needs to fully mature before pregnancy.
+Both small breed and large breeds dogs tend to experience two heat cycles per year, on average.
+If you’re planning on breeding your Dachshund, most vets recommend waiting until your dog’s second year of life before trying for a pregnancy.
+This will give your pup the time she needs to fully mature before pregnancy.